ITEC Level 5 Certificate in Sports Massage Therapy

-- Recognise neurological presentations (including dermatomes, myotomes and clinical testing).
+- Understand neurological presentations (including dermatomes, myotomes and testing).

 - Describe and confidently discuss a selection of neurological injuries.

-- Recognise sports specific posture and gait and analyse findings.
+- Understand sports specific posture and gait and to analyse findings.

 - Confidently explore evidence based practice and reflect upon literature.

-- Explain complex case history and assessment taking.
+- Understand and to perform complex case history and assessment taking.